 pellets make good alternatives, as do items like

 10. Health Control

 Illness - it happens to all living things.
 At one time or another, your fish may become sick.
 While at first you may feel helpless, do not worry; there are a number of ways you can treat your sick fish in your own home.
-While most of the treatments depend on the specific ailment, it is a good idea to plan ahead and get another tank set up to use as a "quarantine tank" (this is also useful when adding new fish to an existing aquarium).
+While most of the treatments depend on the specific ailment, it is a good idea to plan ahead and get another tank set up to use as a "quarantine tank" This is also useful before adding new fish to an existing aquarium.
 By separating the sick fish, you can speed up the healing process and at the same time, reduce the risk of spreading the illness to other fish.
 Fish ailments can be caused by a variety of sources.
 The most common causes of sickness are

-parasitic.
+parasitic in nature.
 You will need treatments for each of the main types, and it is best to keep these on hand before disaster strikes.

 11. Buying Healthy Fish from the Start

 Before you go to buy your fish, you will need to set up your aquarium and have it running for at least 3-4 weeks beforehand to ensure that the nitrogen cycle is complete and all mechanical equipment is functioning properly.
 Once you are ready to buy, a reputable